integrated-land-simulator/model_description/descript/matsiro.md

 (a) SETSCNV: calculation of convergence of shortwave radiation (b) LAKEIC: calculation of lake ice
-(c) LAKEPO: calculation of lake water and temperature (d) PUTDEFF: sending lake water deficit
+(c) LAKEPO: calculation of lake water and temperature (d) PUTDEFF: sending a lake water deficit for the lakes whose water levels are below the lower limit

 ## Prognostic variables